CPRvam Students

 Adults

 During adult cardiac emergencies, start high-quality chest compressions immediately.
-Trained responders should follow with airway management, rescue breaths, and call emergency services for defibrillation and advanced care.
+Trained responders should follow with airway management, rescue ventilation, and call emergency services for defibrillation and advanced care.

 • Begin high-quality chest compressions immediately at the center of the chest